 These updates are part of my feed.

-• Website work: as I’m writing this, I’m working on a sizeable extension of this personal website.
-I’ve had concrete plans a while:
+- Website work: as I’m writing this, I’m working on a sizeable extension of this personal website.
+I’ve had concrete plans for a while:

 I also really have to add RSS feeds.
 I’ve gotten very much into RSS consumption over the last months, and I’d love to provide it myself.